 Touchless technology is a branch of gesture control technology that focuses on establishing control between computers and users without the need for any form of contact or physical input.
 Like all forms of gesture control technology, it relies on the interpretation of human movements, gestures, and behaviors through algorithms.
 These are, in turn, transmitted to the computer as valid commands or prompts.
 While gesture control technology is still relatively unexplored, significant headway has been made in one of its branches - touchless technology.

-Often when we think of workplace automation, we think process automation and all the stuff that keeps team collaboration in place.
-One often neglected, but crucial and fast-rising aspect of workplace automation, is the physical design of the workplace.
-This emergence is largely due to its impacts on employee productivity and customer/visitors experience.
+Often when we think of workplace automation, we think of process automation and all the stuff that keeps team collaboration in place.
+One often neglected, but crucial and fast-rising aspect of workplace automation is the physical design of the workplace.
+This emergence is largely due to its impacts on employee productivity and the customer or visitor experience.

 Touchless technology is a form of electronics control technology that makes it possible for users to control a digital system without any form of physical contact.
 The technology enables computer systems to take inputs/instructions in the form of physical movement, facial patterns, voice, and user behavior.
 These inputs are processed and interpreted by system algorithms to give the desired output or actions required by the user.

 Common touchless technology human-machine interface includes:

 - Camera-based gesture